 The Group prepares a comprehensive annual budget which is closely monitored and updated quarterly.
 The Group's authority matrix clearly sets out authority limits for those with delegated responsibility and specifies what can only be decided with central approval.

-The Group Chief Executive and Group Finance Director regularly talk with and meet institutional investors, both individually and collectively, and this has enabled institutional investors to increase their understanding of the Group's strategy.
-Makinson Cowell undertook an investor audit and presented the views of shareholders to the November Board.
-During the year the Chairman met separately with three of the five largest shareholders to discuss governance matters.
+The Chief Executive and Finance Director regularly talk with and meet institutional investors, both individually and collectively, and this has enabled institutional investors to increase their understanding of the Group's strategy.
 The business of the Annual General Meeting comprises a review of the Group's operations for the benefit of shareholders attending.
 In addition, internet users are able to view up-to-date news on the Group and its share price via the Bodycote website at www.bodycote.com.
 Users of the website can access recent announcements and copies of results presentations and can enrol to hear live presentations.
-On a regular basis, Bodycote's financial advisers, corporate brokers and financial public relations consultants provide the Directors with opinion surveys from analysts and investing institutions following visits and meetings with the Group Chief Executive and Group Finance Director.
-The Chairman and Senior Independent Non-Executive Director are available to discuss any issues not resolved by the Group Chief Executive and Group Finance Director.
-On specific issues, such as the introduction of long-term incentive and share matching schemes in 2006 and changes thereto in 2009 and 2010, the Company has sought and will continue to seek the views of leading investors.
+On a regular basis, Bodycote's financial advisers, corporate brokers and financial public relations consultants provide the directors with opinion surveys from analysts and investing institutions following visits and meetings with the Chief Executive and Finance Director.
+The Chairman and SID are available to discuss any issues not resolved by the Chief Executive and Finance Director.
+On specific issues, such as the introduction of long-term incentive and share matching schemes in 2006 and changes thereto in 2009, 2010 and 2013, the Company has sought and will continue to seek the views of leading investors.

 By order of the Board: